bor0/gidti/manuscript/chapter5.md

 I> ### Definition 5
 I>
-I> The `let` keyword that we introduced earlier allows us to add a new given to the list.
+I> The `let` keyword that we introduced earlier allows us to add a new given to the list of hypotheses.

 We can slightly rewrite our code: